microsoft/DirectXTex/ReadMe.txt

 ------------------------------------
 RELEASE NOTES

+* The alpha mode specification for DDS files was updated between the March 2013 and April 2013 releases.
+Any DDS files created using the DDS_FLAGS_FORCE_DX10_EXT_MISC2 flag or the texconv -dx10 switch using the March 2013 release should be refreshed.

 * The DirectXTex library does not support block compression or decompression of mipmapped non-power-of-2 textures, although DDSTextureLoader will load these files correctly if the underlying device supports it.
 [CodePlex issue 640]